Introduction

 2

-will determine your balance of peace.
-Reading “Managing Self in a Social World”, will help you learn how to cope with societal norms, social pressures, and interpersonal relationships that challenge your psychological peace by tempting you to snap back into old habits from social pressure (1 Peter 4:2-4).
+will determine this balance that brings both internal peace and joy (John 14:1, 28, 15:11, Proverbs 17:22).
+Reading “Managing Self in a Social World”, will help you learn how to practice your Christianity among social pressures and problematic interpersonal relationships that challenge your identity so that you don't lose the joy and peace of knowing Jesus by giving in to the temptation to snap back into old habits (1 Peter 4:2-4).
 As you merge back into a diverse social setting, choose your environment carefully so you are encouraged to maintain your Christian values by practicing patience, flexibility, adaptability, conflict minimization, negotiation, forgiveness and love.

 Set yourself up for success!
 Be friendly to everyone-- but be selective when choosing close friends!
 Act with versatility, flexibility and adaptability without compromising your core values.
 Choosing close friends who share your Christians values not only fulfills a social need of belonging, it also reinforces Christian standards which will reduce the level of “performance tension” that accompanies the implementation of your Spirit (D) empowered A, B, C’s (following God’s way of righteousness).
-While disagreements over opinions can’t be avoided, when conflicting interests are resolved into friendly conversations, stress and the resulting anxiety it produces can be avoided while maintaining and enriching friendships (Proverb 27:17, Ephesians 4:15).
+While disagreements over opinions can’t be avoided, when conflicting interests are resolved into friendly conversations, stress and the resulting anxiety it produces can be avoided so you can maintain and enrich friendships (Proverb 27:17, Ephesians 4:15).
 Use the energy from God’s love to motivate you to reach your new normal-wholeness in spirit, soul and body.
-As in section one, insights are drawn from the Bible, academic circles, and recovery centers that will help you stay en-COURAGED as you reengage in society using your new skills with peace and confidence so they can turn into productive habits (Colossians 2:8-10, 1 Thessalonians 5:23).
+As in section one, insights to section two (Manage Self in a Social World) are drawn from the Bible, academic circles, and recovery center curricula that will help you stay en-COURAGED as you calmly and confidently reengage in society practicing your new skills so your new habits reveal your Christ identity (Colossians 2:8-10, 1 Thessalonians 5:23).

 -